Data protection

 G) RIGHT TO OBJECT

-In the event of an objection, MEYER INDUSTRY RESEARCH will no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which outweigh the interests, rights and freedoms of the data subject, or the processing serves to assert, exercise or defend legal claims.
+MEYER INDUSTRY RESEARCH will no longer process personal data in the event of an objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or the processing serves the purpose of establishing, exercising or defending legal claims.

-If MEYER INDUSTRY RESEARCH processes personal data for direct marketing purposes, the data subject has the right to object at any time to the processing of personal data for such advertising purposes.
-This also applies to profiling insofar as it is related to such direct marketing.
-If the data subject objects to MEYER INDUSTRY RESEARCH processing for direct marketing purposes, MEYER INDUSTRY RESEARCH will no longer process the personal data for these purposes.
+If MEYER INDUSTRY RESEARCH processes personal data for direct marketing purposes, the data subject has the right to object at any time to the processing of their personal data for such marketing.
+This also applies to profiling to the extent that it is related to such direct marketing.
+If the data subject objects to processing for direct marketing purposes, MEYER INDUSTRY RESEARCH will no longer process the personal data for these purposes.

-To exercise the right to object, the data subject may contact any employee of MEYER INDUSTRY RESEARCH or another employee directly.
-Furthermore, in connection with the use of information society services, the data subject is free to exercise their right of objection by means of automated procedures using technical specifications, notwithstanding Directive 2002/58/EC.
+To exercise their right to object, the data subject may contact any employee of MEYER INDUSTRY RESEARCH directly or any other employee.
+Furthermore, the data subject is free, in connection with the use of information society services and notwithstanding Directive 2002/58/EC, to exercise their right to object by automated means using technical specifications.

-H) AUTOMATED DECISIONS IN INDIVIDUAL CASE INCLUDING PROFILIN
+H) AUTOMATED DECISION-MAKING IN INDIVIDUAL CASES, INCLUDING PROFILING

-Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her, unless the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and the controller, or (2) is authorized by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, or (3) is based on the data subject’s explicit consent.
+Every data subject has the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her, unless the decision (1) is necessary for entering into, or performing, a contract between the data subject and a data controller, or (2) is authorized by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, or (3) is based on the data subject’s explicit consent.

-Where the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and the controller or (2) is made with the data subject’s explicit consent, MEYER INDUSTRY RESEARCH shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.
+Where the decision (1) is necessary for entering into, or performing, a contract between the data subject and the controller, or (2) is made with the data subject’s explicit consent, MEYER INDUSTRY RESEARCH shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.

-If the data subject wishes to exercise rights with regard to automated decisions, he or she may contact any employee of the controller at any time.
+If the data subject wishes to assert rights relating to automated decision-making, they can contact an employee of the controller at any time.

-I) RIGHT TO REVOKE CONSENT UNDER DATA PROTECTION LAW
+I) RIGHT TO WITHDRAW CONSENT UNDER DATA PROTECTION LAW

-Any person affected by the processing of personal data has the right granted by the European legislator to withdraw his or her consent to the processing of personal data at any time.
+Every person whose personal data is being processed has the right, granted by the European legislator, to withdraw their consent to the processing of their personal data at any time.

-If the data subject wishes to exercise his or her right to withdraw consent, he or she may contact an employee of the controller at any time.
+If the data subject wishes to exercise their right to withdraw consent, they can contact an employee of the data controller at any time.

-12. DATA PROTECTION PROVISIONS ON THE APPLICATION AND USE OF GOOGLE ANALYTICS (WITH ANONYMIZATION FUNCTION)
+12. DATA PROTECTION PROVISIONS REGARDING THE USE OF GOOGLE ANALYTICS (WITH ANONYMIZATION FUNCTION)

-The controller has integrated the Google Analytics component (with anonymization function) on this website.
-Google Analytics is a web analysis service.
-Web analysis is the collection, gathering, and evaluation of data on the behavior of website visitors.
-A web analysis service collects, among other things, data on the website from which a data subject came to a website (so-called referrers), which subpages of the website were accessed, or how often and for how long a subpage was viewed.
-Web analysis is primarily used to optimize a website and for the cost-benefit analysis of online advertising.
+The data controller has integrated the Google Analytics component (with anonymization function) on this website.
+Google Analytics is a web analytics service.
+Web analytics involves the collection, gathering, and analysis of data about the behavior of website visitors.
+A web analytics service records, among other things, data about which website a data subject came from (known as the referrer), which subpages of the website were accessed, and how often and for how long a subpage was viewed.
+Web analytics is primarily used to optimize a website and to perform cost-benefit analyses of online advertising.

 The operator of the Google Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

-The controller uses the "_gat._anonymizeIp" add-on for web analytics via Google Analytics.
-This add-on shortens and anonymizes the IP address of the data subject's internet connection if our website is accessed from a member state of the European Union or another state party to the Agreement on the European Economic Area.
+The data controller uses the extension “_gat._anonymizeIp” for web analytics via Google Analytics.
+This extension shortens and anonymizes the IP address of the data subject's internet connection when our website is accessed from a member state of the European Union or from another contracting state of the Agreement on the European Economic Area.

 The purpose of the Google Analytics component is to analyze visitor traffic on our website.
-Google uses the data and information obtained, among other things, to evaluate the use of our website, to compile online reports for us that demonstrate website activity, and to provide other services related to the use of our website.
+Google uses the collected data and information, among other things, to evaluate the use of our website, to compile online reports for us that show the activities on our website, and to provide other services related to the use of our website.

-The cookie is used to store personal information, such as the access time, the location from which access was made, and the frequency of visits to our website by the data subject.
-With each visit to our website, this personal data, including the IP address of the internet connection used by the data subject, is transmitted to Google in the United States of America.
-This personal data is stored by Google in the United States of America.
-Google may transfer this personal data collected through the technical process to third parties.
+The cookie stores personal information, such as the access time, the location from which access originated, and the frequency of visits to our website by the data subject.
+With each visit to our website, this personal data, including the IP address of the internet connection used by the data subject, is transmitted to Google in the United States.
+This personal data is stored by Google in the United States.
+Google may share this personal data, collected via this technical process, with third parties.

-As already explained above, the data subject can prevent the setting of cookies through our website at any time by making the appropriate settings in their internet browser, thereby permanently denying the setting of cookies.
-Such a setting in the internet browser would also prevent Google from placing a cookie on the information technology system of the data subject.
+The data subject can prevent the setting of cookies by our website at any time, as described above, by adjusting the settings of their internet browser accordingly, and thus permanently object to the setting of cookies.
+Such a browser setting would also prevent Google from setting a cookie on the data subject's information technology system.
 Furthermore, a cookie already set by Google Analytics can be deleted at any time via the internet browser or other software programs.

 Further information and Google's applicable privacy policy can be found at https://www.google.de/intl/de/policies/privacy/ and at http://www.google.com/analytics/terms/de.html.
 Google Analytics is explained in more detail at this link: https://www.google.com/intl/de_de/analytics/.

-13. PRIVACY POLICY RELATING TO THE APPLICATION AND USE OF GOOGLE+
+13. DATA PROTECTION PROVISIONS REGARDING THE USE OF GOOGLE+

-The controller has integrated the Google+ button as a component on this website.
-Google+ is a so-called social network.
-A social network is a social meeting place operated on the Internet, an online community that generally enables users to communicate with each other and interact in virtual space.
-A social network can serve as a platform for the exchange of opinions and experiences or enables the Internet community to provide personal or company-related information.
-Google+ enables users of the social network to create private profiles, upload photos, and network via friend requests, among other things.
+The data controller has integrated the Google+ button as a component on this website.
+Google+ is a social network.
+A social network is an online social meeting place, an online community that generally allows users to communicate and interact with each other in a virtual space.
+A social network can serve as a platform for exchanging opinions and experiences or allows the online community to provide personal or business-related information.
+Among other things, Google+ allows users of the social network to create private profiles, upload photos, and connect with others via friend requests.

 The operator of Google+ is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

-Google always receives information via the Google+ button that the data subject has visited our website, provided that the data subject is logged in to Google+ at the same time as accessing our website; this occurs regardless of whether the data subject clicks the Google+ button or not.
+Google receives information via the Google+ button that the data subject has visited our website whenever the data subject is logged into Google+ at the same time as accessing our website; this occurs regardless of whether the data subject clicks the Google+ button or not.

-If the data subject does not want personal data to be transmitted to Google, he or she can prevent such transmission by logging out of his or her Google+ account before accessing our website.
+If the data subject does not want their personal data transmitted to Google, they can prevent such transmission by logging out of their Google+ account before visiting our website.

-14. PRIVACY POLICY RELATING TO THE APPLICATION AND USE OF GOOGLE ADWORDS
+14. DATA PROTECTION PROVISIONS REGARDING THE USE OF GOOGLE ADWORDS

-The controller has integrated Google AdWords on this website.
-Google AdWords is an online advertising service that allows advertisers to place ads both in Google's search engine results and in the Google advertising network.
-Google AdWords enables an advertiser to pre-define specific keywords, using which an ad is displayed in Google's search engine results only when the user retrieves a keyword-relevant search result using the search engine.
-In the Google advertising network, the ads are distributed on topic-relevant websites using an automatic algorithm and taking into account the previously defined keywords.
+The data controller has integrated Google AdWords into this website.
+Google AdWords is an online advertising service that allows advertisers to place ads both in Google search results and on the Google Display Network.
+Google AdWords enables advertisers to predefine specific keywords that trigger the display of an ad in Google search results only when a user enters a keyword-relevant search term.
+On the Google Display Network, ads are distributed across thematically relevant websites using an automated algorithm that takes the predefined keywords into account.

 The operator of the Google AdWords services is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

-The purpose of Google AdWords is to promote our website by displaying interest-relevant advertising on the websites of third-party companies and in the search engine results of the Google search engine and by displaying third-party advertising on our website.
+The purpose of Google AdWords is to promote our website by displaying interest-based advertising on the websites of third-party companies and in the search engine results of the Google search engine, and to display third-party advertising on our website.

-If a data subject reaches our website via a Google ad, a so-called conversion cookie is stored on the information technology system of the data subject by Google.
-What cookies are has already been explained above.
+If a data subject accesses our website via a Google ad, Google places a so-called conversion cookie on the data subject's information technology system.
+Cookies were explained above.
 A conversion cookie expires after thirty days and is not used to identify the data subject.
-The conversion cookie is used, provided the cookie has not yet expired, to track whether certain subpages, such as the shopping cart of an online shop system, were accessed on our website.
-The conversion cookie enables both us and Google to track whether a data subject who reached our website via an AdWords ad generated sales, i.e. completed or canceled a purchase.
+Provided the cookie has not yet expired, it tracks whether certain subpages, such as the shopping cart of an online store, have been accessed on our website.
+The conversion cookie allows both us and Google to track whether a data subject who accessed our website via an AdWords ad generated a sale, i.e., completed or abandoned a purchase.

-The data and information collected through the use of the conversion cookie are used by Google to compile visit statistics for our website.
-We, in turn, use these visit statistics to determine the total number of users who were referred to us via AdWords ads, thus determining the success or failure of the respective AdWords ad and optimizing our AdWords ads for the future.
-Neither our company nor other Google AdWords advertisers receive information from Google that could be used to identify the data subject.
+The data and information collected through the use of the conversion cookie are used by Google to create visitor statistics for our website.
+We, in turn, use these visitor statistics to determine the total number of users who were referred to us via AdWords ads, thus enabling us to assess the success or failure of each AdWords ad and to optimize our AdWords ads for the future.
+Neither our company nor other Google AdWords advertisers receive any information from Google that could be used to identify the data subject.

 The conversion cookie stores personal information, such as the websites visited by the data subject.
-With each visit to our website, personal data, including the IP address of the internet connection used by the data subject, is transmitted to Google in the United States of America.
-This personal data is stored by Google in the United States of America.
-Google may also transfer this personal data collected through this technical process to third parties.
+Therefore, each time our website is visited, personal data, including the IP address of the internet connection used by the data subject, is transmitted to Google in the United States.
+This personal data is stored by Google in the United States.
+Google may share this personal data, collected via this technical process, with third parties.

-As already explained above, the data subject can prevent the setting of cookies through our website at any time by making the appropriate settings in the Internet browser used, thereby permanently denying the setting of cookies.
-Such a setting of the Internet browser used would also prevent Google from placing a conversion cookie on the information technology system of the data subject.
-Furthermore, a cookie already set by Google AdWords can be deleted at any time via the Internet browser or other software programs.
+The data subject can prevent the setting of cookies by our website at any time, as described above, by adjusting the settings of their internet browser accordingly, and thus permanently object to the setting of cookies.
+Such a browser setting would also prevent Google from placing a conversion cookie on the data subject's information technology system.
+Furthermore, a cookie already set by Google AdWords can be deleted at any time via the internet browser or other software programs.

-Furthermore, the data subject has the option of opting out of interest-based advertising by Google.
-To do so, the data subject must access the link www.google.de/settings/ads from each of the Internet browsers they use and configure the desired settings there.
+Furthermore, the data subject has the option to object to interest-based advertising by Google.
+To do so, the data subject must access the link www.google.de/settings/ads from each of the internet browsers they use and adjust the desired settings there.

 Further information and Google's applicable privacy policy can be found at https://www.google.de/intl/de/policies/privacy/.

-15. DATA PROTECTION PROVISIONS ON THE APPLICATION AND USE OF XING
+15. DATA PROTECTION PROVISIONS REGARDING THE USE OF XING

-The controller has integrated components of Xing on this website.
-Xing is an internet-based social network that enables users to connect with existing business contacts and establish new ones.
+The data controller has integrated components from Xing into this website.
+Xing is an internet-based social network that allows users to connect with existing business contacts and establish new ones.
 Individual users can create a personal profile on Xing.
-Companies can, for example, create company profiles or post job offers on Xing.
+Companies can, for example, create company profiles or publish job postings on Xing.

 The operating company of Xing is XING SE, Dammtorstraße 30, 20354 Hamburg, Germany.

-If the data subject is logged in to Xing at the same time, Xing recognizes which specific subpage of our website the data subject visits each time the data subject visits our website, and for the entire duration of their stay on our website.
+If the data subject is logged into Xing at the same time, Xing recognizes which specific subpage of our website the data subject visits each time they access our website and for the entire duration of their visit.
 This information is collected by the Xing component and assigned by Xing to the respective Xing account of the data subject.
-If the data subject clicks one of the Xing buttons integrated on our website, e.g. the "Share" button, Xing assigns this information to the personal Xing user account of the data subject and stores the personal data.
+If the data subject clicks one of the Xing buttons integrated into our website, such as the "Share" button, Xing assigns this information to the data subject's personal Xing user account and stores this personal data.

-Xing always receives information via the Xing component that the data subject has visited our website, provided that the data subject is logged in to Xing at the same time as accessing our website.
-This occurs regardless of whether the data subject clicks on the Xing component or not.
-If the data subject does not want this information to be transmitted to Xing, they can prevent it by logging out of their Xing account before accessing our website.
+Xing receives information via the Xing component whenever a data subject visits our website, provided the data subject is logged into Xing at the time of accessing our website; this occurs regardless of whether the data subject clicks on the Xing component or not.
+If a data subject does not wish for this information to be transmitted to Xing, they can prevent this by logging out of their Xing account before accessing our website.

-The privacy policy published by Xing, which can be accessed at https://www.xing.com/privacy, provides information about the collection, processing, and use of personal data by Xing.
-Furthermore, Xing has published data protection information for the XING Share button at https://www.xing.com/app/share?op=data_protection.
+Xing's privacy policy, available at https://www.xing.com/privacy, provides information about the collection, processing, and use of personal data by Xing.
+Xing has also published privacy information for the XING Share button at https://www.xing.com/app/share?op=data_protection.

 16. LEGAL BASIS FOR PROCESSING

-If the processing of personal data is based on Article 6 I lit. f GDPR, our legitimate interest is the conduct of our business activities for the benefit of the well-being of all our employees and our shareholders.
+If the processing of personal data is based on Article 6 I lit. f GDPR, our legitimate interest is the conduct of our business activities for the benefit of all our employees and our shareholders.

-18. DURATION FOR WHICH PERSONAL DATA IS STORED
+18. DURATION FOR WHICH PERSONAL DATA WILL BE STORED

 The criterion for the duration of storage of personal data is the respective statutory retention period.
-After expiration of this period, the corresponding data is routinely deleted unless it is no longer required for the fulfillment or initiation of a contract.
+After this period expires, the corresponding data is routinely deleted, unless it is still required for the performance of a contract or for initiating a contract.

-We would like to clarify that the provision of personal data is sometimes required by law (e.g. tax regulations) or can also arise from contractual provisions (e.g. information on the contractual partner).
+We would like to inform you that the provision of personal data is sometimes required by law (e.g., tax regulations) or may also arise from contractual provisions (e.g., information about the contracting party).

-Sometimes it may be necessary for a data subject to provide us with personal data in order to conclude a contract, which must then be processed by us.
-For example, the data subject is obliged to provide us with personal data if our company concludes a contract with him or her.
-Failure to provide the personal data would mean that the contract with the data subject could not be concluded.
+In some cases, it may be necessary for a data subject to provide us with personal data that we subsequently need to process in order to conclude a contract.
+For example, the data subject is obligated to provide us with personal data if our company enters into a contract with them.
+Failure to provide personal data would mean that the contract with the data subject could not be concluded.

-Before the data subject provides personal data, the data subject must contact one of our employees.
-Our employee will clarify to the data subject on a case-by-case basis whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and what the consequences of non-provision of the personal data would be.
+Before providing personal data, the data subject must contact one of our employees.
+Our employee will explain to the data subject, on a case-by-case basis, whether the provision of personal data is required by law or contract, or necessary for the conclusion of the contract, whether there is an obligation to provide the personal data, and what the consequences of not providing the personal data would be.

 20. EXISTENCE OF AUTOMATED DECISION-MAKING

-As a responsible company, we do not use automated decision-making or profiling.
+As a responsible company, we refrain from automated decision-making or profiling.

-This privacy policy was created by the privacy policy generator of the DGD Deutsche Gesellschaft für Datenschutz GmbH, which acts the external data protection officer for Upper Bavaria data protection lawyer Christian Solmecke.
+This privacy policy was created using the privacy policy generator of DGD Deutsche Gesellschaft für Datenschutz GmbH, which acts the external data protection officer for Upper Bavaria data protection lawyer Christian Solmecke.